rozenmanofer/TolaOS/README.md

 # TolaOS | Operating System For The Elderly
-Even though this readme is still under construction, you're more than welcome to use it or contact me with any Qs: rozenmanofer@gmail.com.
+Even though this readme is still under construction, you're more than welcome to use it, or contact me with any Qs at all: rozenmanofer@gmail.com.

 Have fun :)